Carmain/banding-tracking-v2/README.md

 Your probably will need to install `gettext` ([https://www.gnu.org/software/gettext/](https://www.gnu.org/software/gettext/)) for the translations.
 For Linux users, the package is usually installed by default.
 For Windows, [see here](https://docs.djangoproject.com/en/1.9/topics/i18n/translation/#gettext-on-windows]).

+#### Important information before begin

+Please visit the documentation of WeazyPrint.
+WeazyPrint depends on packages which need to be installed separately.
+See platform-specific instructions for Linux, OS X and Windows in the documentation.

+**P.S** : On Ubuntu 16.04, you will probably need to install libffi-dev too.

 ### Installation roadmap

 1. Install all the dependencies with `pipenv` :